 Cut off the crusts from the bread and quickly dip each slice in the juice and use to line the bottom and sides of the prepared pudding basin.
-Hold back 2 slices for the top.
+Hold back two slices for the top.

 Spoon the fruit from the sieve into the centre of the pudding and fill up the bowl.
-Dip the remaining 2 bread slices in any remaining juice and use to completely cover the top.
+Dip the remaining two bread slices in any remaining juice and use to completely cover the top.

 Turn the pudding out and pour over any leftover juice.
 Serve with clotted cream and extra berries.